rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 -   Alex put out some provacative claims, including:
     -   There is no teleology.
-    -   The second law of thermodynamics generates the time-asymmetries in physics.
+    -   The second law of thermodynamics generates the time asymmetries in physics.
-        Further, all the asymmetries in physics are a result of the time-asymmetries.
+        Further, all the asymmetries in physics are a result of the time asymmetries.
     -   The explanatory power of the special sciences are an epistemic thesis and not a metaphysical one, and represent cognitive limitations of humans and no fundamental facts about the organization of reality.